Kevinvandenhoek/inholland-react-native-course/README.md

 - [ ] Use of animations (e.g. loading in UI elements).
 - [ ] Dark mode support (making use of theming).
-- [ ] Pokémon list is paginated and infinite scroll is used.
+- [ ] Pokémon [list is paginated](https://tanstack.com/query/v4/docs/framework/react/guides/infinite-queries), fetch 50 items at the time, and [infinite scroll](https://archive.reactnative.dev/docs/0.8/flatlist#onendreached) is used.
+Tip use infinite queries from Tanstack Query and the `onEndReached` prop from the FlatList component.
 - [ ] Clean Typescript: no use of `any`, typecasting `as SomeType`, or TS ignore comments.
 - [ ] Pixel Perfect Design on either iOS or Android.
 - [ ] No bugs, console errors and use of console.log.